Information and majorization theory for fermionic phase-space distributions

-To provide a deeper understanding of expressions \eqref{eq:PhaseSpaceDistributions}, we make an excursion into the theory of supernumbers (see \cite{DeWitt1992}).
-Every Grassmann number $z$, \textit{i.e.}, every element of the Grassmann algebra defined via \eqref{eq:AntiCommutationRelationsAlphas}, is a supernumber and can be decomposed linearly as $z = z_{\text{B}} + z_{\text{S}}$.
+To provide a deeper understanding of expressions~\eqref{eq:PhaseSpaceDistributions}, we make an excursion into the theory of supernumbers (see~\cite{DeWitt1992}).
+Every Grassmann number $z$, \textit{i.e.}, every element of the Grassmann algebra, is a supernumber and can be decomposed linearly as $z = z_{\text{B}} + z_{\text{S}}$.
 Therein, the so-called \textit{body} $z_{\text{B}} \in \mathbb{C}$ is the ordinary scalar part, while the so-called \textit{soul} $z_{\text{S}}= c_1 \alpha + c_2 \alpha^* + c_3 \alpha \alpha^*$ contains all Grassmann-valued contributions with complex-valued coefficients $c_i \in \mathbb{C}$.
 A supernumber $z$ is real if and only if $z^* = z$ and positive (negative) if and only if its body $z_{\text{B}}$ is positive (negative).
-The latter implies a partial order for supernumbers, namely that $z_1 \le z_2$ if and only if $z_{1,\text{B}} \le z_{2, \text{B}}$ and vice versa.
+The latter implies an ordering relation for supernumbers, namely, that $z_1 \le z_2$ if and only if $z_{1,\text{B}} \le z_{2, \text{B}}$ and vice versa.